thelfer/tfel/docs/web/castem.md

 ## Test

-To test our behaviour, we can use the following input file:
+To test our behaviour, we can use the following input file (Cast3M 2019):

 ~~~~{.python .numberLines}
 'OPTION' 'ERREUR' 'FATALE' ;